MissVeronica/um-delete-users-awaiting-email/README.md

 ## Additional email placeholders
 1. {reminder_text} - Text for Late User Reminder email.
 Blank text for first sent Activation email at Registrations.
 Email placeholders allowed within the text message.  - Example: This email is a reminder for email activation of the Username {username}.
 Registered {registration_date}.
 2. {registration_date} - User Registration data and time
-3. {expiration_time} - current date and time for this User Registration or a Remind Activationwhen email Activation expires
+3. {expiration_time} - current date and time for this User Registration or a Remind Activation when email Activation expires
-4. {expiration_days} - current number of days after this User Registration  or a Remind Activationwhen email Activation expires.
+4. {expiration_days} - current number of days after this User Registration  or a Remind Activation when email Activation expires.
 Use {expiration_hours} for the last Reminder text.
 5. {expiration_hours} - current number of hours after this User Registration or a Remind Activation when email Activation expires.
 Reduced number of hours for last Reminder when User will be Removed.
 6. {max_reminders} - max number of reminders when "Remove late Activations" is inactive
 7. {removal_time} - current date and time for this User Registration when User is Removed